pjakiela/ECON204/twitter.md

 Your assignment is to prepare a twitter thread summarizing the empirical results of the paper [Exporting and Firm Performance:  Evidence from a Randomized Experiment](https://academic.oup.com/qje/article/132/2/551/3002609).
 Your thread should be 5-8 tweets long, and each tweet must be no more than 280 characters.
+A pdf of the assignment is available [here](ECON204-twitter-2023-03-05.pdf).

 The first tweet needs to include a hook of some sort that will grab the reader's attention.
 Do not begin with "I am going to summarize..."
 Your first tweet should also include a link to the paper as well as